yangwao/hackerdome.xyz/content/post/about.md

 ### Options to stay

-I need consider if micro-term are viable, maybe only for local folks
+I need consider if micro-term is viable (time/effort/comms/giveback), maybe only for local folks

->* Micro-term
+> Micro-term
->  * one night crash
+>   one night crash
->  * staying for 1-3 days, like hackercouch
+>   staying for 1-3 days, like hackercouch
->  * just support us buying Club-mate/Flora-Power at place, you are welcome!
+>   just support us buying Club-mate/Flora-Power at place, you are welcome!

 * Mid-term
   * Plan to stay for 1-12 weeks, great! :)